tetra-framework/tetra/docs/if-else-filters.md

 ---
-title: if & else filters
+title: helper filters & tags
 ---

 # `if` and `else` Template Filters